httpie/cli/README.rst

 ---------

 * `0.2.6dev <https://github.com/jkbr/httpie/compare/0.2.5...master>`_
+    * Added exit status codes for HTTP 3xx, 4xx and 5xx (3, 4, 5).
     * If the output is piped to another program or redirected to a file, the new default behaviour is to only print the response body.
       (It can still be overriden via the ``--print`` flag.)